siramirsaman/CFD-in-TensorFlow/README.md

 ## data shape
-Obtaning CFD data is not an easy task, especially having random objects makes the process more complicated.
-This is since the domain needs to be meshed and things become complicated from the aspect of how and where data points are collected.
+Obtaining CFD data is not an easy task, especially having random objects makes the process more complicated.
+This is since the domain needs to mesh and things become complicated from the aspect of how and where data points are collected.

-Here, the mesh has been fixed as a remedy, limiting the problems that can be handeled.
-The data therefore consitis of a velcosity magnitudes on an array of 50x100 domain.
-The first 50 mark the inlet, and therefore, their velocity magnitude is identical to inlet velocity of the problem.
-The rest are calculated velcosity magnitudes influenced by existance of randomm objects.
+Here, the mesh has been fixed as a remedy, limiting the problems that can be handled.
+The data, therefore, consists of a velocity magnitude on an array of 50x100 domain.
+The first 50 marks the inlet, and therefore, their velocity magnitude is identical to inlet velocity of the problem.
+The rest are calculated velocity magnitudes influenced by the existence of random objects.
 The place of objects is marked by NaN data points (or perhaps zero velocity magnitudes).